What is Swarmlet?

-Make sure you have a (sub) domain available which is pointed to your server, this is necessary to access the included dashboards such as Swarmpit or Matomo.
+Make sure you have a (sub) domain available which is pointed to your server, this is necessary to access the Traefik or Portainer/Matomo dashboards located at e.g.

 To install the latest version of Swarmlet, log in to your server as root and run: